• Link to LinkedIn

 L

 imited transparency within the soy system continues to be a barrier for many companies operating towards the end of the soy value chain.
-It also acts as a barrier for developing more sustainable systems for the whole soy supply chain, a commodity that is often linked to deforestation and land conversion.
-The Soy Transparency Coalition (STC), convened by 3Keel, was founded in response to this, as a pre-competitive coalition that aims to help supply chain companies and investors overcome transparency challenges in the soy sector to deliver a sustainable production system.
+It also acts as a barrier to developing more sustainable systems for the whole soy supply chain, a commodity often linked to deforestation and land conversion.
+Convened by 3Keel, the Soy Transparency Coalition (STC) was founded in response.
+It is a pre-competitive coalition that aims to help supply chain companies and investors overcome transparency challenges in the soy sector to deliver a sustainable production system.

-The STC has now released a public report on the results of their first ever trader assessment.
-The report assessed 11 trader’s commitments, actions, progress, and verification related to sustainable sourcing of soy.
-This focused on topics such as deforestation, chemicals use, human rights and governance- highlighting the importance of social as well as environmental responsibility.
+In 2020, The STC released a public report on the results of its first ever trader assessment.
+The report looked at the commitments, actions, progress and verification of 11 traders relating to sustainable sourcing of soy.
+This focused on topics such as deforestation, chemicals use, human rights and governance – highlighting the importance of social as well as environmental responsibility.

-All STC members (listed in the report) have committed to taking action off the back of the assessment, contributing towards the aim of making a more transparent and sustainable soy system.
+All STC members (listed in the report) committed to taking action as a result of the assessment, contributing towards making a more transparent and sustainable soy system.

 Approach